Zangeti/TextureBase/README.md

 	}
 	```
    The above example of default_include does that exact thing!<br/>
-   However, as is you would have to write out every folder in *data/base/graphics/entity/* to then specify in *data/base/graphics/entity/accumulator* upscale its contents (with a settings attribute).
-See below the unpractical nature of this approach!
+   However, as is you would have to write out every folder in *data/base/graphics/entity/* to then specify in *data/base/graphics/entity/accumulator* upscale its contents (with a settings attribute).<br/>
+   **See below the unpractical nature of this approach!**
 	```lua
 	data = {
 		base = {